The harvest is abundant

 On the Twenty-sixth Sunday in Ordinary Time Jesus tells his disciples not to worry about someone driving out evil in his name.
 He warns about giving scandal, especially to children and calls for a radical avoidance of evil.
 We are to separate ourselves from it and choose to turn away from sin and its sources as radically as if to cut off our hand or pluck out our eye.
 It’s about life itself.

 We continue reading Luke’s Gospel, as the disciples argue about who is the greatest.
 Jesus points out a young child and asks them to strive to be the “least” not the greatest.
 Jesus stops his disciples from preventing people, not of their group, from healing, because they are with Jesus, too.
-When Nathanael believes because Jesus could say where he had been, Jesus tells him that as a follower, “You will see greater things than this.”
+He stops the disciples from “calling down fire from heaven” on the Samaritan people who didn't give them a good reception.
 People come up, offering to follow Jesus, but have excuses for why they can't do it now.
 Jesus calls them to not “look back” once they have said, “yes.”
 He sends his disciples to other towns: “The harvest is rich but the workers are few.”
-Jesus tells us to humble ourselves like a defenseless child.
+Jesus warns the people blessed by the graces of his visits there, but who have not changed their ways.
 He prays, “I give you praise, Father, Lord of heaven and earth, for although you have hidden these things from the wise and the learned you have revealed them to the childlike.”

 On the Twenty-seventh Sunday of Ordinary Time the readings speak of marriage and partnership.
 In the Book of Genesis, Adam does not find a suitable partner until the Lord creates woman.
 Psalm 128 praises the Lord who blesses home and family.
 In Mark's Gospel the Pharisees test Jesus asking if it is lawful for a husband to divorce his wife.
 The question is meant to be a trap for Jesus but he repeats the scripture in Genesis.
 The gospel ends with Jesus urging us to be like children were in that society - unimportant and with no status.
 “The kingdom of God belongs to such as these.”
 Then he embraced and blessed the children.